The Best Self-Publishing Platforms to Publish Your Book!

 If you have been looking to self-publish your book but you’re not sure what self-publishing platforms are available or which one to focus on, then keep reading, and we’ll break it down for you!

-When it comes to self-publishing your book, there’s a variety of choices and self-publishing platforms available to choose from.
-Self-publishing is quite intimidating for any first-time author who’s written a book and looking to take the next step.
+When it comes to self-publishing your book, there’s a variety of choices and self-publishing platforms available.
+Self-publishing can be intimidating for any first-time author who has written a book and is looking to take the next step.

-Which self-publishing platform should you choose?
 Which self-publishing platform offers you the best ROI (return on investment), and which self-publishing platform is best for your book?
-They’re all great questions, and in the following article, we’re going to take a look at some of the best self-publishing platforms available.
+They’re all great questions, and in the following article, a guide to self-publishing platforms, we’ll look at some of the best self-publishing platforms available.

 Check out this article on How Much Does Self-Publishing Cost?
 To learn more about the costs associated with self-publishing your book.